Emergency Medical Services (EMS)

 - Stand-by EMS provided for special events (i.e., rodeos, motocross races, sporting events, Bucking Horse Sale, etc.)

-- Perform public assists for the physically disabled and the elderly
+- Perform public assists

 - Maintain and perform daily, weekly, monthly, and annual checks on ambulances and ambulance equipment